Naruto RPG

 • At least one member of a mission group must meet all Character Requirements to start the mission.

 • Up to Four ninjas may join up to complete a mission as a mission group.
+Living Clones count toward that character limit.

-• Completing mission nets all members of the mission group every Reward.
+• Completing the mission nets all members of the mission group every Reward.
 Missions always give players Ryo and AP.

 • Some missions may be Character Exclusive, limiting those who may attempt it; these missions are most commonly used for character development purposes or are Legendary Missions that may affect site canon.